Have you ever thought to yourself how long does it take to clear a bad credit history? Of can I fix my credit myself? These are all legit questions!

 As you can tell there are many factors that come into play when determining your credit score.
 Having good credit makes financing things so much easier because you are able to get the best interest rates and don’t have to worry about being denied for a loan.

 Those who have good credit also get the best offers.
-They receive low premiums for car insurances and are able to qualify for credit cards that offer 0% promotional rates on purchases and balance transfers.
+They receive low premiums for car insurance and are able to qualify for credit cards at good interest rates.

 What is the 800 credit score club?